j-easy/easy-rules/site/tutorials/rule-priority.md

 doc: true
 ---

-This tutorial shows how define priority in which rules must be fired.
+This tutorial shows how to define priority in which rules must be fired.
 In Easy Rules, every rule has a priority.
 Rules are fired by default according to their priorities (this can be changed as described in the [user guide]({{site.url}}/user-guide/defining-rules.html#rules-priorities)).

 In this tutorial, we have an application that sells alcohol.
 The application must flag the customer as adult if his age is greater than 18,